petecarapetyan/webappwriter/docs/rocket-themes/index.md

 Rocket Themes is my answer to the problem given to me by my former boss and future clients: _**"We can't use rocket because the site we need doesn't look like that.
 Sorry."**_ By the time I try to explain that it can be customized, I've already lost them.

-So rocket themes let's me swap look and feel in 30 seconds.
+So rocket themes lets me swap look and feel in 30 seconds.
 Now, I've got their attention.
 Seems silly, but _whatever it takes_.

 ### But there's more